-For those who have served our country in the Armed Forces, Congress has passed a law which provides extensive medical and disability benefits.
-This law was meant by Congress to be a “veteran-friendly” law.
-Unfortunately, the Department of Veteran’s Affairs does not always interpret this law in favor of the veteran.
+For those who have served our country in the Armed Forces, Congress has passed laws which provide for extensive medical and disability benefits.
+Congress wrote these laws to be “veteran-friendly.”
+Unfortunately, the Department of Veterans’ Affairs does not always interpret these laws in favor of the veteran.

-The veterans’ law was designed by Congress to be a veterans friendly law.
+Congress designed the veterans’ claim process to be veterans’ friendly.
+As President Lincoln said the purpose of the Department of Veterans’ Affairs is “to care for him who shall have borne the battle and for his widow, and his orphan.”
 There is no time limit on when a claim can be brought.
 Congress recognized that, sometimes, an event that occurred in service may take many years to cause a disability.
 In these cases, the veteran is entitled to bring a claim no matter how long it has been since he got out of the service.
-Learn more.

 Veteran’s Disability Law is an extremely complex area of law.
 Prior to 2006, veterans were not allowed to hire attorneys to represent them in the Regional Office and the BVA.
 This law was changed in 2006 with the recognition by Congress that veterans should have the right to hire legal representation in this very important area of law.
 In veteran’s disability claims, legal representation helps clarify the issues and helps ensure that the claim is properly supported by evidence so that the claim can be appealed, if necessary.
 Learn more.